-As a law firm providing professional assault and battery defense attorney & lawyer legal services, assisting Lakeland, Winter Haven, Bartow, and Polk County Florida residents with the defense of assault and battery charges, we utilize our experience to protect the legal rights and freedoms of each of our criminal defense clients in an effort to achieve the best possible resolution when facing assault and battery criminal charges.
+As a law firm providing professional assault and battery defense attorney & lawyer legal services, assisting Lakeland, Winter Haven, Bartow, Plant City, Tampa, Hillsborough, Highlands, Hardee, and Polk County Florida residents with the defense of assault and battery charges, we utilize our experience to protect the legal rights and freedoms of each of our criminal defense clients in an effort to achieve the best possible resolution when facing assault and battery criminal charges.

 If you have have been arrested and/or charged with assault, battery, or other criminal offense, we urge you to seek the legal advice of an experienced Lakeland assault and battery attorney & lawyer.
-Contact the Law Office of Robert B. Peddy, P.A., at (863) 646-1421 to schedule a confidential legal consultation.
+Contact the Law Offices of Peddy, P.A. by filling out the form below or calling out office at (863) 646-1421 to schedule a confidential legal consultation.

 Depending upon the nature of the assault or battery, and other special circumstances the charges may be considered violent crimes, which may subject to the “Three Strikes Law” which was adopted by the State of Florida in 1996.
 The “Three Strikes Law” significantly increases the prison sentences of persons convicted of felonies who have been previously convicted of a violent crime or serious felony, and limits the ability of these offenders to receive a punishment other than a prison sentence.

 There are also varying degrees of assault and battery crimes based on the circumstances and the severity of injuries which are caused.
 For example, weapons can elevate the severity of the offense to aggravated assault or battery.